Polk County Vehicle Impound Guide

 Required Documents

-• Valid Driver's License (or someone with a valid license): The person retrieving the vehicle must have a valid driver's license.
+• Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
+If your license is suspended due to the DUI arrest, see the section below.

 If You Don't Have a Valid License